stevewea/pdsnd_github/README.md

 My Udacity source control project

 ### Description
-Describe what your project is about and what it does
+This project is to show comprehension of Git fundamentals

 ### Files used
 Include the files used